RestoreVAR: Visual Autoregressive Generation for All-in-One Image Restoration: Proposed Method

-This process is repeated for all scales and yields a set of index maps $\{r_1, r_2, \ldots, r_K\}$, each consisting of the code-book indices of residual information at an increasingly finer scale.

 For training, VAR uses teacher-forcing, where the ground-truth index maps $\{r_1, r_2, \ldots, r_K\}$ are used to autoregressively predict the next scale.
 For each scale $k$, the accumulated reconstruction $f_{\text{quant}}^{(k-1)} = \sum_{i=1}^{k-1} \phi_i\left( \text{upsample}(e(r_i)) \right)$ is interpolated to the resolution of scale $k$ to obtain $\hat{f}_{\text{quant}}^{(k)}$, which is then flattened into tokens, and concatenated with the remaining tokens to form the input sequence.
 A start-of-sequence (SOS) token, derived from the class label embedding, is then prepended to this input sequence.
 A block-wise causal attention mask is used to ensure that predictions for scale $k$ attend only to the previous scales.
-VAR is trained to minimize the cross-entropy loss between predicted logits and the ground-truth index maps, modeling the likelihood

-During inference, the SOS token is created from the target class label.
+VAR is trained to minimize the cross-entropy loss between predicted logits and the ground-truth index maps, modeling the likelihood During inference, the SOS token is created from the target class label.
 VAR then autoregressively predicts each index map $r_k$, one scale at a time.
 After predicting $r_k$, its embedding is upsampled, refined and accumulated to form the input for the next scale, mimicking the same procedure used during training.
 The VAR model uses only $K = 10$ latent scales with key-value (KV) caching, enabling significantly faster inference compared to latent diffusion models.